Skip to content

 How to use themes

 This guide shows you how to use themes.
 Themes are pre-designed collections of stylings that are applied to entire charts and dashboards.
-The themes provided by Vizro are induced with our design best practices that make charts and dashboards look visually consistent and professional.
+The themes provided by Vizro are infused with our design best practices that make charts and dashboards look visually consistent and professional.

-Themes in dashboards
+Vizro themes in dashboards

 Change theme